Class-D amplifier: History

+Switching amplifier circuits corresponding to what is now termed class-D operation were described in the early 1930s, including an electric amplifying circuit patented by Burnice D. Bedford in 1932.
+Pulse-width and pulse-time modulation techniques were further developed later in the 1930s by Alec Reeves for telecommunication signaling and transmission, rather than for power amplification.

+The term class-D was proposed in 1959 by P. J. Baxandall in the context of transistor oscillators.
+High efficiency is obtained by arranging for the active devices to pass current only when the associated voltage is low.
+In Baxandall’s circuit, this was achieved using an inductor to steer current between devices, minimizing the overlap of voltage and current during conduction.

-The first class-D amplifier was invented by British scientist Alec Reeves in the 1950s and was first called by that name in 1955.
-The first commercial product was a kit module called the X-10 released by Sinclair Radionics in 1964.
-However, it had an output power of only 2.5 watts.
-The Sinclair X-20 in 1966 produced 20 watts but suffered from the inconsistencies and limitations of the germanium-based bipolar junction transistors available at the time.
+The first commercial product was a kit module called the X-10 released by Sinclair Radionics in 1964 with a low output power of 2.5 watts.
+By 1966, the Sinclair X-20 produced 20 watts but suffered from the inconsistencies and limitations of the germanium-based bipolar junction transistors available at the time.
 As a result, these early class-D amplifiers were impractical and unsuccessful.
 Practical class-D amplifiers were enabled by the development of silicon-based MOSFET (metal–oxide–semiconductor field-effect transistor) technology.
 In 1978, Sony introduced the TA-N88, the first class-D unit to employ power MOSFETs and a switched-mode power supply.
-There were subsequently rapid developments in MOSFET technology between 1979 and 1985.
+Between 1979 and 1985, there rapid developments were made to improve performance and material construction consistency in MOSFET technology.
 The availability of low-cost, fast-switching MOSFETs led to class-D amplifiers becoming successful in the mid-1980s.

-The first class-D amplifier based integrated circuit was released by Tripath in 1996, and it saw widespread use.
+In 1983, Mead Killion applied for a patent describing an integrated-circuit class-D amplifier intended for use in hearing aids.
+A class-D-amplifier-based integrated circuit was released by Tripath in 1996.

+Phase-modulated class-D architectures have also been developed.
+In these designs, a high-power switching waveform is generated on the primary side and shared across channels.
+Phase displacement is generated during demodulation according to the input signal and produces a pulse-width-modulated output.
+A phase-modulated class-D audio amplifier was described in a patent assigned to Peavey Electronics, in which the AC mains are rectified only to drive the primary switching stage, with no secondary-side DC supply rails, and the output is recovered using a low-pass filter.